entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - Lelièvre (1995): Shape of submarginal plate: large (0); enlongated; small and square (2).

+> - **Character 54 in "early gnathostome phylogeny github"** Shape of opercular (submarginal) ossification: (0) broad plate that tapers towards its proximal end; (1) narrow, rod-shaped.

+> - The narrow, rob-shaped submarginal plate is present in some barchythoracids and ptyctodontids (e.g. *Rhampbodopis threiplandi* and *Austroptyctodus gardineri*).

 > - The coding of *Panjiangosteus eurycephala* is ?.

  125. Length of cheek and skull roof contact: long (0); short, measured as the contact being less than one third of the length measured from the anterior suborbital plate to the posterior cheek/skull roof contact (1).
 > Carr (1991), Character 61; Lelièvre (1995), character 25; Carr and Hlavin (2010), Character 61; Rücklin *et al*.
 (2015), Character 61; Zhu Y *et al*.
 (2016), Character 61; Jobbins *et al*.
 (2022, 2024), Character 61; Xue *et al*.
 (2025), Character 125.